crowdsecurity/crowdsec/docker/README.md

 # What is Crowdsec

-Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviours.
+Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviors.
 It also automatically benefits from our global community-wide IP reputation database.

 # How to use this image